matonny/matonny/README.md

 ### Programming
-- I have experience with HTML, CSS and JS
+- I have experience with HTML, CSS, JS, TS, React, Tailwind
-- Currently I'm learning React and TypeScript
+- Currently I'm learning Next.js
 - I dabbled in multiple languages throughout my degree - I did some Java, Haskell, C and Python.
 I also have experience with data science and machine learning in python.